 Again with the ‘first-time’ reference, trying to hike too far in one day will seriously put a damper on your backpacking trip as a beginner.
 A good number to play with when you’re starting out is around seven to eight miles a day.
 I would apply this rule of thumb no matter if your trip is three, four, five, or even six days long.
 Once you get out there and get a feel for what you and your 20-30 pound backpack can take on, you can adjust for your next trip accordingly.

-On my friend and I’s first day out on the Teton Crest Trail, we tried to take on around nine miles, which isn’t awful, but with the amount of elevation gain, it came to be a super long day for the both of us.
+On our first day hiking the Teton Crest Trail, we tried to take on around nine miles, which isn’t awful, but with the amount of elevation gain, it came to be a super long day for the both of us.
 So much so that I cried when we got to camp!
 This also happened to be the day that I tried to Usain Bolt those nine miles without proper fuel and breaks so that made it even worse.
 Keep your mileage at around 7-8 every day, take it slow, fuel yourself, and you won’t feel so overwhelmed.

 3 | Ignoring minor first aid + blisters